cearto/labs/README.md

 For large deltas, and error behavior would be triggered and a `strikes` variable would be decremented.

-If you have not more strike, an utter failure behavior would be called.
+If the `strikes` counter reached 0, an utter failure behavior would be called.

 Otherwise, if you reached the full turn of a potentiometer, a victory variable would be triggered.